 I am currently Athletic Director at West Bend East High School in West Bend, WI.
 I have two kids, ages 6 and 8.
 In my spare time, we all know how much of that exists as an athletic director, I enjoy golfing, working out, and going to games with my kids.

 Why’d you get into athletic directing?
-What gets you up in the morning about the work?
+What gets you up in the morning?

 I originally went to college for public relations and marketing.
 After graduating with a degree in those areas I started working in public relations and marketing for a company that represented NASCAR teams.
 After a few years in private industry I realized my heart was really in working with high school students and coaching.
 After getting into education and coaching, I followed a principal I had worked with and became her Athletic Director.
 Since that time I have worked as an athletic director in North Carolina, a principal in Wisconsin, and now currently as an athletic director in Wisconsin.